 In the Evoque, things progressed smoothly, but not quite as easily.
 While its clearance was enough to stay out of the rocks, a spotter was necessary to watch the low front end, though the Evoque’s brains did help with the hill.
 With the All-Terrain Progress Control set, the Evoque was smooth and calculated in everything it did, never slipping a tire or upsetting its calm demeanor.

-So even on simpler terrain, the Evoque can be a bit of a handful to bring through unscathed, but it made it through without needing a tow or any major repairs, which is more than could be said for many luxury crossovers tackling this sort of ground.
+So even on simpler terrain, the Evoque can be a bit of a handful to bring through unscathed, but it made it through without needing a tow or any major repairs, which is more than could be said for many luxury crossovers tackling th

 And while off-roading may not be the strongest point for the Evoque, it takes a clean win in one area against the Wrangler: on-road driving dynamics.
 The Evoque Convertible feels at home on twisting country roads, staying flat through corners and diving excitedly into corners, its all-wheel-drive system using torque vectoring to help it rotate and stick to the road.